 The CSD Graduate Program is designed and strives to prepare majors for successful completion of a graduate degree from an ASHA CAA accredited program.
 The Pace University Graduate Program in Speech-Language Pathology is in candidacy status and must meet rigorous standards set forth by the CAA.
-While the Program is in candidacy, it will be monitored closely during candidacy and thereafter on a schedule determined by the CAA.
+While the Program is in candidacy, it will be monitored closely on a schedule determined by the CAA.
 The Program's current accreditation status is updated on the Program's website.

 High-quality professional training of graduates for rewarding careers in speech-language pathology is paramount.
-Students from the CSD Graduate Program in Speech-Language Pathology must complete 60 credits of academic and clinical coursework and 400 hours in clinical practicum obtained at the Pace

-University Speech and Hearing Center and assigned external placements.
-Clinical coursework consists of five semesters: three in-house at the Speech and Hearing Center located on the Pace University NYC campus and/or through teletherapy and two external placements in the second year of graduate studies.
-Clinical placements provide opportunities and experiences with pediatric and adult populations in a variety of settings (e.g. schools, facilities, medical centers and settings, agencies, etc.).
-The Director of the Speech, Language, and Hearing Center assigns students to specific populations to ensure students meet and fulfill required hours in each specified area.
+Students from the CSD Graduate Program in Speech-Language Pathology must complete 60 credits of academic and clinical coursework and 400 hours in clinical practicum obtained at the Pace University Speech, Language, and Hearing Center and assigned external placements.
+Clinical coursework consists of five semesters: three in-house at the Speech, Language, and Hearing Center located on the Pace University NYC campus and/or through teletherapy and two external placements in the second year of graduate studies.
+Clinical placements provide opportunities and experiences with pediatric and adult populations in a variety of settings (e.g., schools, facilities, medical centers and settings, agencies, etc.).
+The Department Chair, Clinical Director, and Clinical Externship Manager collaborate to assign students to specific populations to ensure students meet and fulfill required hours in each specified area.
 Students are supervised a minimum of 25% in their clinical practicum assignment, varying with the experience and skill of the clinician.
+This minimum guideline is directed upwards based upon the needs of individual clients and clinicians.

 Course sequences and requirements are: